bugzilla/bugzilla.github.io/_posts/2002-11-18-status-update.md

 *   Bug [178043](https://bugzilla.mozilla.org/show_bug.cgi?id=178043 "In graphical reports, provide mechanism for user to tweak presentation of report") - Make it possible to have vertical x-axis labels.
 *   Bug [179706](https://bugzilla.mozilla.org/show_bug.cgi?id=179706 "activity log needs to include full account names for requestees") activity log needs to include full account names for requestees
 *   Bug [179302](https://bugzilla.mozilla.org/show_bug.cgi?id=179302 "'anyexact' isn't an option for boolean charts") - 'anyexact' isn't an option for boolean charts
-*   _**Bug [179491](https://bugzilla.mozilla.org/show_bug.cgi?id=179491 "Searchs of attachments containing a string do not enforce attchment privacy") Searchs of attachments containing a string do not enforce attchment privacy**_
+*   _**Bug [179491](https://bugzilla.mozilla.org/show_bug.cgi?id=179491 "Searchs of attachments containing a string do not enforce attachment privacy") Searchs of attachments containing a string do not enforce attachment privacy**_
 *   Second installment of Bug [179260](https://bugzilla.mozilla.org/show_bug.cgi?id=179260 "Unknown table 'map_assigned_to' in order clause at globals.pl line 242") Unknown table 'map_assigned_to' in order clause at globals.pl line 242
 *   Bug [179360](https://bugzilla.mozilla.org/show_bug.cgi?id=179360 "request.cgi: "Filter the Queue" should come before "Request Queue""): puts the filters at the top of the request queue and eliminates that empty table that sometimes is at the top of the queue.
 *   Bug [179334](https://bugzilla.mozilla.org/show_bug.cgi?id=179334 "removing + from a flag doesn't clear setter"): updates the setter consistently. also fixes numerous other bugs in the RT code.